kubedb/docs/docs/guides/proxysql/initialization/script_source.md

 # Initialize ProxySQL with Custom Configuration

-ProxySQL needs a bootstrap configuration file, `proxysql.cnf`, to set up its `mysql_users`, `mysql_query_rules`, `mysql_variables` and `admin_variables` tables at the very first startup.
+ProxySQL requires a bootstrap configuration file, `proxysql.cnf`, to populate its `mysql_users`, `mysql_query_rules`, `mysql_variables`, and `admin_variables` tables during its very first startup.
 KubeDB lets you provide this bootstrap configuration in two ways under `spec.configuration.init`:

-- **`spec.configuration.init.secretName`** - point to a Secret holding the raw `proxysql.cnf` snippets.
+- **`spec.configuration.init.secretName`** - Points to a Secret holding the raw `proxysql.cnf` snippets.
 The values are patched into the config file verbatim, so you are responsible for the exact ProxySQL config syntax (and for supplying user passwords yourself).
-- **`spec.configuration.init.inline`** - describe the same four sections in structured YAML.
-The operator renders this into `proxysql.cnf` for you, and for `mysqlUsers`, it automatically fetches the password from the backend server instead of asking you to write it in plaintext.
+- **`spec.configuration.init.inline`** - Describes the same four sections in structured YAML.
+The operator renders this into `proxysql.cnf` for you, and for `mysqlUsers`, it automatically fetches the password from the backend server instead of requiring you to write it in plaintext.

 If both are set, `init.inline` always takes precedence over `init.secretName`.
-This tutorial will show you how to use both.
+This tutorial demonstrates both approaches.

 > Note: `spec.initConfig` and `spec.configSecret` are older, deprecated equivalents of `spec.configuration.init.inline` and `spec.configuration.init.secretName` respectively.
 Use the `spec.configuration.init` fields for any new ProxySQL object.